heshamelmatary/cheri-exercises/README.md

 <!-- ANCHOR: cover -->

-# Adversarial CHERI Exercises and Missions
+# Adversarial CHERI Exercises and Missions on CHERI-seL4 microkernel and CHERI-Microkit

-Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), Jessica Clarke (University of Cambridge) and John Baldwin (Ararat River Consulting).
+Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), Jessica Clarke (University of Cambridge), John Baldwin (Ararat River Consulting), and Hesham Almatary (Capabilities Limited).

-This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.
+This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation, running on an experimental CHERI-seL4 microkernel and its CHERI-Microkit userspace framework.

 ## Acknowledgements